-The Council currently holds £20.7m of loans, a decrease of £0.2m on the previous year, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in table 1 shows that the Council does not expect to need to borrow in 2019/20.
-The Council may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £135.0m.
+The Council currently holds £40m of loans, an increase of £19.3m on the previous year, as part of its strategy for funding previous years' capital programmes and Commercial Investment Strategy.
+The balance sheet forecast in table 1 shows that the Council does not expect to need to borrow in 2020/21.
+The Council may also borrow additional sums